mbheir/TTK4235-Embedded-Elevator-Project/README.md

 # Elevator Project in TTK4235 - Embedded Systems

 ## Description
-The goal of this project was to create a program for a controlling a single elevator in C.
+The goal of this project was to create a program for a controlling a single elevator across n floors,

 Klassediagram